fbrzozowski/cirque-input-module/README.md

 > This is work in progress feature!

 ### Modes Comparison
 Personally I like the feel of hybrid - more responsive/aggressive, ideal for the 40mm small form factor trackpad.
 You should play around with the values.
-Below is a good starting point and visualised acceleration vales.
+Below is a good starting point and visualised acceleration curves.

 | Mode    | Threshold (T) | Factor (F) | Exponent (E) |
 | ------- |---------------|------------|--------------|